jovoro/goslurm/README.md

 Configuring the token-based authentication and generating the tokens themselves is covered on [SLURM's documentation][SLURM JWT Doc].

+### Authentication for running the tests
+In order to avoid including the authentication information in the repository, the tests read both the token and username from the `SLURM_USER` and
+`SLURM_TOKEN` environment variables respectively.
+If any of them isn't defined the tests will fail with an informative message.
+As always, you can either define them for the entire shell session with `export SLURM_USER=foo` or you can just define them when invoking `go test` with:

+    $ SLURM_USER=foo SLURM_TOKEN=topSecret go test

+Remember the `go test` command should be invoked from the `v0038/test` directory!

 ## Generating the Client
 As we said before generating the client is a matter of invoking OpenAPI generator.
 You'd need to install it first, which is very well explained on their repository's [README.md][OpenAPI Generator].
 Once that's done, you should be able to run the following from this directory (i.e. the one this `README.md`